 Every car accident is different, and while they can cause severe — if not fatal — injuries like internal bleeding, head injuries, and burns, many people in car accidents walk away with minor or no injuries.

 If you’re in a fender bender because a driver backs up and nudges the front of your vehicle, you might be a little shaken and even annoyed, but you likely won’t want to rush to the emergency room.
 If you sustain minor injuries, such as bumps or bruises, you might prefer to treat them at home, thinking it’s nothing that a couple of days’ rest and some ice can’t remedy.

 Why Many Don’t Go to the Hospital after a Car Accident

 There are many reasons people choose not going to the hospital after a car accident.

 We touched on the first above.
 We lead busy lives, and the last thing many of us need is to go to the hospital for a minor injury only to be told you can treat it with painkillers, rest, and ice.

 Another common reason many don’t go to the ER is pride.
 You might not want to kick up a fuss over nothing — it’s called the emergency room for a reason — so you soldier on through your injury, even if you are in a bit of pain.

 The final — and most common — reason people don’t seek treatment is cost.

-But just because going to the hospital after a car accident is optional doesn’t mean you shouldn’t consider it.
 Fortunately, even for those who can’t afford treatment, there are ways you can get the medical care you need.